joswald-khs/ObjectsFirstWithProcessing/README.md

 # ObjectsFirstWithProcessing

 This project was inspired by a couple sources and my frustration with the current offerings.
-[TODO: Add more]
+[TODO: Add more detail]

 Good starting point:
 https://happycoding.io/tutorials/java/processing-in-java